article / Military technology

 The UK's choice actually reinforces the logic of war: Since Russia exerts pressure by upgrading weapons, the West must maintain balance by providing more advanced weapons.
 This dynamic of the arms race could further prolong and complicate the conflict.The UK's choice actually reinforces the logic of war: Since Russia exerts pressure by upgrading weapons, the West must maintain balance by providing more advanced weapons.
 This dynamic of the arms race could further prolong and complicate the conflict.

-Following the announcement of the "Nightfall Plan," European Commission spokesperson Paula Pinho stated, "Peace in Ukraine depends on one person: Vladimir Putin.
-At some point, dialogue must be held with him."
-However, she acknowledged, "Unfortunately, we have not seen any indication that President Putin is willing to engage in these dialogues."
+A spokesperson for the European Commission, Paula Pinho, stated after the announcement of the night landing plan that peace in Ukraine depends on one person: Vladimir Putin.
+At some point, dialogue must be held with him.
+However, she acknowledged that, unfortunately, there are no signs indicating President Putin's willingness to engage in these dialogues.

 This contradiction highlights the dilemma of Western strategy: on the one hand, they hope to force Russia back to the negotiating table through military support, while on the other hand, they worry that an escalation of weapons could lead to an expansion of the conflict.
 The UK appears to have chosen the former, betting that enhancing Ukraine’s strike capability will alter Putin’s cost calculations.

 However, this weapon will not appear on the battlefield immediately.
-The development timeline of several months means that Ukraine may not be able to acquire the "Nightfall" missiles until 2025.
+The 12-month development timeline means Ukraine may not be able to acquire night-drop missiles until 2027.
 During this period, Russia is likely to strengthen its deep defense and continue to exert pressure on Ukrainian infrastructure.
 The brutal pace of war will not wait for the development of new weapons.

-Ultimately, whether the "Nightfall" missile can alter the course of the war depends not only on its technical performance but also on how Ukraine integrates it into a broader operational system, as well as on whether the West can maintain a unified support front.
-When the first "Nightfall" missile was test-launched into the sky, it carried not only kilograms of high explosives but also Britain's gamble on the future of European security and Ukraine's urgent anticipation of counterattack capabilities during the long winter.
+Ultimately, whether night-dropping missiles can alter the course of the war depends not only on their technical performance but also on how Ukraine integrates them into a broader operational system and whether the West can maintain a unified support front.
+When the first night-dropping missile was test-launched into the sky, it carried not only 200 kilograms of high-explosive ordnance but also Britain's gamble on Europe's future security and Ukraine's urgent anticipation of counterattack capabilities during the long winter.

 The history of war repeatedly demonstrates that new weapons rarely determine the outcome of conflicts on their own, but they can alter the possibilities of combat, reshape the calculations of adversaries, and infuse weary armies with renewed hope.
 On the cold winter nights in Kyiv, such hope itself can be a weapon.